LootToken/Loot-Marketplace-Framework/README.md

 - The way our framework functions, a marketplace owner must sign these transactions to let them occur such that everything is ordered correctly.
 - These orders get packaged into transactions by the framework and distributed to the network and end up being invoked inside the smart contract for final resolution.
   - While trading is active in the contract, they must have the final say in when a transaction is allowed to occur.
-  - This is automatically done for the registered marketplace owner when a valid order is posted to ```/add_order/``` on the API and they have signed the parameters with their private key, also attaching a signature and public key.
+  - This is automatically done for the registered marketplace owner when a valid order is posted to ```/add_order/``` through the API, on the condition they have signed the parameters with their private key, attaching this signature and their public key.
 We can quickly check if they are a marketplace owner by querying the smart contract.
 - As seen in the smart contract, we can verify parameters signed by private keys to ensure all parties involved in the transaction want an order to occur.

 ##### Unforseen Occurrence